SFriess90/geneticdrift/README.md

 # geneticdrift
-A simple stochastic cellular automaton which efficiently demonstrates how stochastic micro processes can lead to genetic drifts within otherwise equally competetive populations.
+A simple stochastic cellular automaton which efficiently demonstrates how stochastic micro processes can lead to genetic drifts within otherwise equally fit populations.